-When it comes to addiction recovery and its success, there are several factors involved.
+When it comes to addiction recovery and its success, several factors are at play.

-While achieving and maintaining sobriety is key, other important actions must be taken.
-One of these actions is setting boundaries for loved ones.
+One of these factors is managing relationships and, in particular, setting boundaries for loved ones.
 What does it mean to set boundaries?
-According to Darlene Lancer, a licensed Marriage and Family Therapist who specializes in relationships and codependency, “Healthy emotional and mental internal boundaries help you not to assume responsibility for, or obsess about, other people’s feelings and problems – something codependents commonly do.
-Strong internal boundaries curb suggestibility… When you’re blamed, if you don’t feel responsible, instead of defending yourself or apologizing, you can say, “I don’t take responsibility for that.”
+According to Darlene Lancer, a licensed Marriage and Family Therapist who specializes in relationships and codependency, “Healthy emotional and mental internal boundaries help you not to assume responsibility for, or obsess about, other people’s feelings and problems.”

-In addiction recovery, it is equally as important for the addict or alcoholic to set boundaries for their loved ones as it is for the loved ones to set boundaries for the addict or alcoholic.
+In addiction recovery, it is equally as important for the person in recovery and their family members to set boundaries for each other.
 When one or more family members become addicted, boundaries become blurred and distorted on both sides.
-It is vital for communication to be at its very best in situations where families are dealing with a member in recovery.
+It is vital for communication to be at its very best in situations in which families are dealing with a member in recovery.

 Healthy boundaries include: